 In 2019 while planning for her son Arlo's first birthday, Luna Ellis was struck by a photograph of decorated sugar cookies.
 She tried her hand at the craft and immediately fell in love.
-Drawing on her background in art, design, and marketing, Ellis founded Arlos Cookies the same year.
+Drawing on her art, design, and marketing background, Ellis founded Arlos Cookies the same year.

 If something comes up and you miss the class, or if you want to rewatch again later, all the video content is saved.
 Most classes cost around $30 each.